keithmmitchell/osticket-prereqs/README.md

 ![image](https://github.com/keithmmitchell/osticket-prereqs/assets/174253055/721edf3b-629e-49c4-9826-7c542eda46b2)

-For the Resource Group I named it RG-osTicket and selected te region (Europe) UK South then Review and Create.
+For the Resource Group, I named it RG-osTicket and selected the region (Europe) UK South then Review and Create.

 <br />